 BRAND MEMORIES – LIVING WITH DEMENTIA

 You are warmly welcome to join us for creative reminiscing.
-Our experienced guides bring the museum displays to life with the help of products, sounds, and scents from the past.
+Our experienced guides bring the Museum displays to life with the help of products, sounds, and scents from the past.
 Sessions are open for everyone, but specially designed for people with dementia.

+For groups, we would be happy to organise a session in our fully accessible Museum.
+Alternatively, our outreach team is available to lead reminiscing sessions for care homes and community groups in London.
+Please use the booking form below to enquire.
 For people living independently with dementia, we organise creative reminiscing sessions on Tuesday mornings 9.30-10.30 am.
 These sessions take place in the Museum before it opens to the public.
 Afterwards, participants are invited to stay and enjoy our cafe and garden.
 A person with dementia must be accompanied by a carer.
 Please use the booking from below to reserve a place.

 Accessibility information can be found here.